ake-persson/distill/README.md

 Roadmap
 -------
+- Write an on-line tutorial with complete examples
+- Provide --diff option to changed hosts, that will print a diff for the hosts that has changed configuration
+- Rename Expand operator to Reference and implement a Copy operator
 - Rewrite in Ruby to enable better Puppet integration (other benefits include degraded performance and memory leaks)
 - Inline queries in ERB templates for details like which hosts use module X
 - Extend REST API to allow more complicated queries